My research interests are in the area of animal behaviour and welfare.

 I also have interests in the influence of early experience and social behaviour (including mother-offspring relations, early husbandry procedures, and 'abnormal behaviours' such as tail-biting in pigs) on behavioural development, an individual's ability to cope with challenge, and animal welfare.

-NC3Rs: Development and validation of an automated test of animal affect and welfare for laboratory rodents (PI: Mike Mendl; Co-Is: Liz Paul (Vet Science), Peter Dayan (Gatsby Computational Unit, UCL), Emma Robinson (Physiology & Pharmacology); Postdoc: Sam Jones).
-We are developing an automated cognitive bias task for lab rats and mice
+NC3Rs: Development and validation of an automated test of animal affect and welfare for laboratory rodents (PI: Mike Mendl; Co-Is: Liz Paul (Vet Science), Peter Dayan (Gatsby Computational Neuroscience Unit, UCL), Emma Robinson (Physiology & Pharmacology); Postdoc: Sam Jones).
+We are developing an automated cognitive bias task for lab rats and mice.

 Further information about Professor Michael Mendl can be found here.